Polestar

 Animal Mode

 Animal Mode is a vehicle feature designed to maintain a safe interior temperature when pets are left inside the car.
-The system keeps the climate control active and displays a clear message on the center screen indicating that the animal is safe and the owner will return shortly.
+The system keeps climate control active and displays a clear message on the center screen informing people outside the vehicle that the animal is safe and the owner will return shortly.

 challenge

 Leaving a pet inside a vehicle introduces safety, legal, and public perception risks.
-The system needed to maintain a stable interior temperature, clearly communicate status to people outside the vehicle, prevent misuse or unsafe conditions and operate within battery and climate constraints.
-The feature required coordination between vehicle software, climate systems, battery thresholds, and the in-car interface.
-Clarity and reliability were critical.
-The interaction had to be simple.
-The communication had to be unambiguous.
+The system needed to maintain a stable interior temperature while clearly communicating the situation to people outside the vehicle.
+The feature required coordination across multiple systems: climate control, battery thresholds, vehicle software, and the in-car interface.
+The interaction needed to be simple and reliable, ensuring that the status of the animal inside the vehicle was always clear, visible, and trustworthy.

 Prototype validation